CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

     .then(console.log)
     .catch((e) => alert(e.message));

-  // Update Escrow balance
-  await this.checkBalance();
+  ...
 }
 ```

-#### Step 1: __Proxy.executeRule__

-After making sure that the minimal transaction value is reached, we pay the rule execution fees by simply substracting them from the msg.value and leaving them to be accumulated in the Proxy.sol contract:
+After making sure that the minimal transaction value is reached, the `Proxy` contract pays the rule execution fees by simply substracting them from the msg.value and leaving them to be accumulated in the `Proxy` contract.
+Afterwards, it calls the `interpretRule` from the `Interpreter` contract:

 ```
 /**